-“It’s really controversial, because people are tied to their routines and want to do CrossFit every day,” says Alisa Vitti, author of WomanCode and creator of an online system of the same name that helps women feel better by tuning in to daily hormonal changes happening in their bodies.
-“You actually need to create a workout regime that’s sensitive to the neurohormonal shifts that are happening weekly.”
+“It’s really controversial, because people are tied to their routines and want to do CrossFit every day,” says Alisa Vitti, author of WomanCode and founder of FloLiving, an online health resource that helps women feel seriously better by tuning in the hormonal happenings in their bodies.
+“You actually need to create a workout regimen that’s sensitive to the neurohormonal shifts that are happening weekly.”

 The workout: Cardio, group fitness, anything new

 You may have low energy right after your period ends, but within a couple of days, your body will start producing more estrogen as it moves towards ovulation.
 “Estrogen is a hormone that makes us feel energized,” Vitti explains.
 You won’t be at full energy, but you’ll have a lot, so she suggests hitting cardio-heavy group fitness classes, especially ones you haven’t tried before.
 (Aquacycling or Aerial Silks, anyone?)
 Anything novel works.
 “You have more new neural pathways being created during this phase, and they’re more easily connected, so you’re more likely to stick to a new exercise plan,” too, she says.
 “By week 3 of your cycle, you won’t want to go anywhere you haven’t been before.”

 The workout: High Intensity Interval Training, boot camps, plyometrics